Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 }
 ```

 You see the problem? **A single response instance can't handle all these different scenarios.** Why not?
-Because PSR-7 responses (here, ResponseInterface) are designed to be immutable, meaning methods like withStatus(), withHeader(), etc. don't modify the original response - they return a new instance entirely.
+Because PSR-7 responses (here, ResponseInterface) are designed to be immutable, i.e. methods like withStatus(), withHeader(), etc. don't modify the original response - they return a *new instance entirely*.

 ```php
 // This is what actually happens: